-As pointed out in the Yalova University 2024 Internal Evaluation Report, a healthy evaluation of research performance at the university level is based on obtaining data in a healthy way.
+As pointed out in the Yalova University 2024 Internal Evaluation Report, a sound assessment of research performance at the university level is based on obtaining accurate data.
 Therefore, care has been taken to first obtain accurate data and then analyze the data in depth in two stages (Evidence 5: 1).
-In order to obtain accurate data, an official letter was sent by the management to periodically update YÖKSİS data (Evidence 6).
+In order to obtain accurate data, the administration periodically sent official letters to update the data in YÖKSİS (Evidence 6).
 Thus, in the evaluations carried out, data was automatically extracted directly from YÖKSİS.
 Secondly, a workflow was created by the R&D coordinatorship to track TUBITAK and other external project applications, so that external project applications are systematically tracked through the project tracking form (Evidence 7 and Evidence 8).

 In terms of in-depth analysis of data, a Big Data Coordinatorship was established under the Rectorate (Evidence 9).
 The R&D Coordinatorship has determined the critical criteria to be followed in the evaluation of academic performance in order to serve as a basis for the work of the Big Data Coordinatorship and forwarded them to the relevant unit (Evidence 10).
 In the future, the data obtained from faculties, including our faculty, will be analyzed and reported by the Big Data Coordinatorship on a unit and university basis.
-As a matter of fact, the Satisfaction Survey Reports for the 2024-2025 Academic Year were analyzed and reported by the Big Data Coordinatorship.
-Accordingly, for example, the statement "I can allocate enough time for research and publication at our university" in the surveys was answered positively by 70.97% (Evidence 11: 1).
+As a matter of fact, the Satisfaction Survey Reports for the 2024-2025 Academic Year were analyzed and reported by the Big Data Coordinatorship, for example, the statement "I can allocate enough time for research and publication at our university" in the surveys was answered positively by 70.97% (Evidence 11: 1).

 Information on publication activities carried out in our faculty is tracked in the Faculty of Islamic Sciences Annual Reports under the heading "5.
 Activity Information on Publications (According to YÖKSİS Data)" and shared in an accessible way on our corporate website (Evidence 12: 1).
 In addition, at the academic board meetings held with the participation of the rectorate at the beginning of each academic year, the research performance of our faculty is evaluated and suggestions for improvement are discussed based on the results (Evidence 13: 1, 2, 3).
 An important aspect of these meetings is the reports prepared by the R&D coordinatorship.
 The R&D coordinatorship prepared comparative reports with rival universities with similar qualifications, taking into account academic rankings such as URAP, and shared them with the relevant units (Evidence 14).
-The R&D Coordinatorship also organized meetings with the R&D Coordinators in the units and shared information about these reports with them (Evidence 15).
+The R&D Coordinatorship of our university also organized meetings with the R&D Coordinators in the units and shared information about these reports with them (Evidence 15).

-As stated in the Quality Handbook of our faculty, all these data, as well as periodic bulletins summarizing the activities carried out in our faculty, are shared on the corporate website of our faculty in a way that our stakeholders can access (Evidence 16).
-Thus, stakeholder opinions on the research performance and development of our faculty were obtained through advisory boards and surveys (Evidence 17: 1, 2, 3, 4,

-Evidence 18: $\underline{1}$, $\underline{2}$, $\underline{3}$, $\underline{4}$ and $\underline{\text{Evidence 19}}$).
-The information obtained was evaluated at the Research and Development Committee meetings and at the Quality and Accreditation General Meetings and recommendations were made for prevention and improvement (Evidence 20: $\underline{1}$, $\underline{2}$ and Evidence 21: $\underline{1}$, $\underline{2}$, $\underline{3}$).
+As stated in the Quality Handbook of our faculty, all these data, as well as periodic bulletins summarizing the activities carried out in our faculty, were shared on the corporate website of our faculty in a way that our stakeholders can access (Evidence 16).
+Thus, stakeholder opinions on the research performance and development of our faculty were obtained through advisory boards and surveys (Evidence 17: 1, 2, 3, 4, Evidence 18: 1, 2, 3, 4 and Evidence 19).
+The information obtained was evaluated at the Research and Development Committee meetings and at the Quality and Accreditation General Meetings and recommendations were made for prevention and improvement (Evidence 20: 1, 2 and Evidence 21: 1, 2, 3).